Tallahassee International Airport: History

 On July 20, 2002, FedEx Express Flight 1478 crashed a half mile short of the Runway 9 while attempting to land.
 The National Transportation Safety Board determined that the crash was due to a combination of pilot fatigue and pilot error.
 All three crewmembers survived.

 On June 26, 2015, Tallahassee Regional Airport was renamed Tallahassee International Airport.
-On June 29, 2015 the City of Tallahassee and the FAA announced the name change.
+On June 29, 2015, the City of Tallahassee and the FAA announced the name change.
 International passengers are allowed to exit the airport via Tallahassee International Airport due to the facility's full-service "service port" for U.S. Customs.
 The change allows international cargo and general aviation flights to directly come to Tallahassee, which is the leading cargo handler in the panhandle of Florida.
 Tallahassee handles 9.5 million pounds of cargo per year, more than the next city, Pensacola, which handles around 6.8 million pounds.

+On November, 18, 2020, SkyWest, operating as United Express, started nonstop flights from Tallahassee International Airport to George Bush Intercontinental Airport.

 On January 27, 2021, the airport was struck by an EF1 tornado, causing minor damage and temporary closure to assess the damage.
 A small plane was flipped and minor damage was done to a hangar.
 No injuries were reported.

+On August 19, 2021, it was announced that United Airlines would no longer service Tallahassee International Airport after October 1, 2021.

+On January 4, 2024, JetBlue started nonstop flights from Tallahassee to Fort Lauderdale-Hollywood International Airport.
+Due to underperformance and lack of customer demand, the airline announced it would end operations in Tallahassee on October 27, 2024, less than a year later.

+On February 24, 2026, it was announced Breeze Airways would begin nonstop flights to Fort Lauderdale-Hollywood International Airport and Raleigh-Durham International Airport on July 2, 2026.

+On April 14, 2026, Florida governor Ron DeSantis signed Florida Senate Bill 628, announcing that the airport would be renamed to Bobby Bowden-Tallahassee International Airport to honor long-time Florida State University football coach Bobby Bowden.